This Irish Cream Custard Bread Pudding is crazy delicious served warm with a melty Irish Cream drizzle.

 Looking for the perfect dessert, breakfast treat, or best brunch dish?
 Look no further!
 This Irish Cream Custard Bread Pudding checks all the boxes!

-This easy to make bread pudding can be made in advance, so entertaining is easy.
+Just like another favorite, Pumpkin Pecan Custard Bread Pudding, this easy to make bread pudding can be made in advance, so entertaining is easy.
 Bake and serve warm with a melty drizzle of Irish Cream frosting and you are ready to enjoy.

 In fact, it’s so easy to make, it’s the perfect dish to have your favorite little cook help you with.